datahub-project/datahub/docs/debugging.md

 yellow open .triggered_watches              7g7_MGXFR7mBx0FwQzxpUg 1 1     0  0  48.1kb  48.1kb
 yellow open .kibana                         HEQj4GnTQauN3HkwM8CPng 1 1     1  0   3.2kb   3.2kb
 ```

+## Getting `cannot start service {X}` error while starting Docker containers.
+There can be different reasons why a container fails during initialization.
+Below are the most common reasons:
+### bind: address already in use
+This error means that the network port (which is supposed to be used by the failed container) is already in use by your system.
+You need to find and kill the process which is using this specific port before starting the corresponding Docker container.
+If, for some reason, you don't want to kill the process which is using that port, another option is to change the port number for Docker container.
+You need to find and change the [ports](https://docs.docker.com/compose/compose-file/#ports) parameter for the specific Docker container in the `docker-compose.yml` configuration file.